Stuffed Pork Chops

 What kind of pork chops work best for stuffing?

-Thick pork loin chops (about 1 1/4 inches) work best because they hold the pocket and stay juicy while baking.
+Thick pork loin chops (about 1¼ inches) work best because they hold the pocket well and stay juicy.

 Do I have to use raisins?

-No. Raisins add sweetness, but you can leave them out if you prefer.
+No. Raisins add sweetness, but you can omit them or substitute dried cranberries if preferred.

 Can I prepare the stuffing ahead of time?

 Yes.
-Mix the stuffing and refrigerate it, then stuff the chops right before baking.
+Mix the stuffing and refrigerate it.
+Stuff the chops right before baking.

 How do I know when the pork chops are done?